fleek-network/fleek-network-docs/guides/Network nodes/fleek-network-securing-a-node-with-ssl-tls.md

 3) If you have followed our guides, it's likely that you have commented out or removed the lines for the SSL certificates in the Nginx `app.conf` file.

-Here's an example of the missing part and how it should look like (take particular care that you have to replace `<YOUR DOMAIN NAME>` and that this is only if you have deleted this part in the `app.conf` file):
+Here's an example of the missing part and how it should look like (take particular care that you have to replace `<YOUR DOMAIN NAME>` and that this is only if you have deleted the SSL configuration part in the `app.conf` file):

 ```sh
 server {